Small Nuclear Power Reactors

 In mid-2009, Babcock & Wilcox (B&W) announced its B&W mPower reactor, a 500 MWt, 150 MWe integral PWR designed to be factory-made and railed to sitei.
 In November 2012 the US Department of Energy (DOE) announced that it would support accelerated development of the design for early deployment, with up to $226 million.

 The reactor pressure vessel containing core of 2x2 metres and steam generator is thus only 3.6 metres diameter and 22 m high, and the whole unit 4.5 m diameter and 23 m high.
-It would be installed below ground level, have an air-cooled condenser giving 31% thermal efficiency, and passive safety systems.
-The power was originally 125 MWe, but as of mid 2012, 180 MWe is quoted.
+It would be installed below ground level, have an air-cooled condenser giving 31% thermal efficiencyp, and passive safety systems.
+The power was originally 125 MWe, but as of mid-2012, 180 MWe is quoted when water-cooled.
+A 155 MWe air-cooled version is also planned.
 The integral steam generator is derived from marine designs, as is the control rod set-up.
-It has a "conventional core and standard fuel"j (69 fuel assemblies, each standard 17x17, < 20 t) enriched to almost 5%, with burnable poisons, to give a four-year operating cycle between refuelling, which will involve replacing the entire core as a single cartridge.
+It has a "conventional core and standard fuel" (69 fuel assemblies, each standard 17x17, < 20 t)j enriched to almost 5%, with burnable poisons, to give a four-year operating cycle between refuelling, which will involve replacing the entire core as a single cartridge.
 Core power density is lower than in a large PWR, and burn-up is about 35 GWd/t.
 (B&W draws upon over 50 years experience in manufacturing nuclear propulsion systems for the US Navy, involving compact reactors with long core life.)
 A 60-year service life is envisaged, as sufficient used fuel storage would be built on site for this.

 When B&W announced the launch the mPower design in 2009, it said that Tennessee Valley Authority (TVA) would begin the process of evaluating Clinch River at Oak Ridge as a potential lead site for the mPower reactor, and that a memorandum of understanding had been signed by B&W, TVA and a consortium of regional municipal and cooperative utilities to explore the construction of a small fleet of mPower reactors.
-It was later reported that the other signatories of the agreement are First Energy and Oglethorpe Power5.
-In February 2013 B&W signed a contract with TVA to build up to four units at Clinch River, with design certification and construction permit application to be submitted to NRC in 2015.
-In July 2012 B&W's GmP signed a memorandum of understanding to study the potential deployment of B&W mPower reactors in FirstEnergy's service territory.
+It was later reported that the other signatories of the agreement are First Energy and Oglethorpe Power3.
+In February 2013 B&W signed a contract with TVA to build up to four units at Clinch River, with design certification and construction permit application to be submitted to NRC in 2014 or 2015.
+In July 2012 B&W's GmP signed a memorandum of understanding to study the potential deployment of B&W mPower reactors in FirstEnergy's service territory stretching from Ohio through West Virginia and Pennsylvania to New Jersey.

 Overnight cost for a twin-unit plant is put by B&W at about $5000/kW.